msbentley/everlink/README.md

-# everjop_relinker
+# everlink

 ## Introduction
-A python  utility using the Evernote and Joplin APIs to re-link notes broken after import of .enex files to Joplin.
+Everlink is a python utility designed to help the transition from Evernote to another service whilst retaining full note-link functionality.
+To do this is queries the Evernote API and retrieves note meta-data.
+These meta-data can either be dumped to disk, or used in conjuction with supported note taking packages to fix the broken links.
+Currently only Joplin is supported.

 ### Background
 The export format provided by Evernote is an XML file (one per notebook) containing all note data, meta-data and attachments.
 This is rather complete, _but_ it misses one vital piece of information - the unique identifier (GUID) of each note.
-Unfortunately this is the mechanism used by Evernote to internall link notes together.
-Without this, notes imported into other software (here, Joplin) become useless.
+Unfortunately this is the mechanism used by Evernote to internally link notes together.
+Without this, notes imported into other software (e.g. Joplin) become useless.

 ### Approach
 This utility uses the Evernote API (via developer token, rather than OAuth - feel free to make a pull request if you want to implement that!) to request key meta-data from each notebook in turn: